 Kansas State University's M.A. in theatre is a Drama Therapy pre-professional training program that has been approved by the North American Drama Therapy Program.

-You can find specific details about the curriculum and other information on our various emphases in the Graduate Catalog for Drama Therapy on our website.
+You can find specific details about the program on the Drama Therapy page on our website.

 Our faculty has published books and articles in professional journals and have held national leadership positions in professional associations.

 K-State is the only Drama Therapy program housed in a Theatre Department in the country, allowing graduate students to continue to develop their theatre skills along with their drama therapy skills.
 Our production season offers a balance of classics and contemporary drama.
 Each year we produce one musical and one opera in association with the K-State Music Department.
 Graduate students are welcomed to audition for shows and propose shows to direct as part of their Master Project.

 - an 1800-seat proscenium theatre in McCain Auditorium,

 - a 240-seat thrust theatre (The Mark C. Chapman Theatre) in Nichols Hall,

 - a 125-seat theatre (The Purple Masque Theatre) for student written and directed productions.
 Drama Therapy graduate students have been successful directors and playwrights in our second stage season.